-Congratulations!
-You’ve just installed a stunning new timber floor, and it has completely transformed your home.
-The rich, natural tones and timeless elegance make for an eye-catching feature.
-But now, a new set of worries begins to creep in.
-What if it scratches?
+Well done!
+You have just installed a beautiful new timber floor and it has made a big difference to your home.
+The new ageless look with the warm, natural colours is really very attractive.
+But now, there is a new set of worries that begins to creep in.
+What if it gets scratched?
 What if it warps?
-How do you keep it looking pristine for years to come?
+How do you make sure that it looks as good as new for many years?

-One of the biggest concerns for new timber floor owners is scratches.
-Heavy furniture, dining chairs, and even pet claws can leave marks, making your once-flawless floor look worn and damaged.
+One of the biggest fears that new timber floor owners have is scratches.
+Some furniture, dining chairs, and even pet’s nails can create dents and scratches that will make your floor look used and damaged.

 Solution:

-Use Felt Pads: High-quality self-adhesive felt pads under furniture legs prevent scratches.
-Not all felt pads are equal, so investing in a premium brand like Flexi-Felt ensures they stay in place and provide effective protection.
+Use Felt Pads: High-quality self-adhesive felt pads that are placed on furniture legs to prevent scratches are great.
+Not all felt pads are equal, so buying a high-quality brand like Flexi-Felt ensures that they do not shift and offer a good protection.

-Castor Cups with Felt: For heavier furniture like pianos or sofas with castor feet, use castor cups lined with felt to prevent deep indentations and marks.
+Castor Cups with Felt: For heavier furniture with castor feet such as pianos or sofas, castor cups that are filled with felt to prevent deep marks and scratches on the floor should be used.

 2. Water Damage and Spills